reactome/release-data-exporter/README.md

 the `data-exporter.jar`), so this section is if set values need to be changed as well as for general reference.**

 The configuration file produced will be at the root directory of this project and named `config.properties`.
 It can be viewed and edited directly if desired.
+This file is included in the `.gitignore` list to prevent it from being tracked by Git and accidentally storing and making public sensitive information such as login credentials for external servers.

-A sample configuration file is provided at `src/main/resources/config.properties` and looks like this, but should **NEVER BE EDITED DIRECTLY** and any changes are ignored by git after running the configuration script.
+A sample configuration file is provided at `src/main/resources/sample_config.properties` and its contents look like the following, but the **sample configuration should NEVER BE EDITED DIRECTLY** to avoid accidental commits of sensitive information to the sample configuration file.
+Any changes to the sample configuration file are ignored by git upon running the `runDataExporter.sh` shell script, but not editing the sample configuration file adds an extra measure of precaution.

 ```
 neo4jUserName=neo4j